 Subtitles and Transcript

 0:11 Let's talk about manias.
-Let's start with Beatle mania: hysterical teenagers, crying, screaming, pandemonium.
-Sports mania: deafening crowds, all for one idea -- get the ball in the net.
+Let's start with Beatlemania.
+(Recording of crowd roaring) Hysterical teenagers, crying, screaming, pandemonium.
+(Recording of crowd roaring) Sports mania: deafening crowds, all for one idea -- get the ball in the net.
+(Recording) Goal!
 Okay, religious mania: there's rapture, there's weeping, there's visions.
 Manias can be good.
 Manias can be alarming.
 Or manias can be deadly.
+(Recording of crowd cheering)

 1:07 Teacher: ... change my life!

-1:34 Jay Walker: How many people are trying to learn English worldwide?
+1:34 How many people are trying to learn English worldwide?
 Two billion of them.

 1:39 Students: A t-shirt.
 A dress.

-1:43 JW: In Latin America, in India, in Southeast Asia, and most of all in China.
-If you are a Chinese student you start learning English in the third grade, by law.
-That's why this year China will become the world's largest English-speaking country.
+1:43 Jay Walker: In Latin America, in India, in Southeast Asia, and most of all, in China.
+If you're a Chinese student, you start learning English in the third grade, by law.
+That's why this year, China will become the world's largest English-speaking country.
 (Laughter) Why English?
-In a single word: Opportunity.
+In a single word: opportunity.
 Opportunity for a better life, a job, to be able to pay for school, or put better food on the table.
 Imagine a student taking a giant test for three full days.
 Her score on this one test literally determines her future.
 She studies 12 hours a day for three years to prepare.
-25 percent of her grade is based on English.
-It's called the Gaokao, and 80 million high school Chinese students have already taken this grueling test.
+Twenty-five percent of her grade is based on English.
+It's called the gaokao, and 80 million high school Chinese students have already taken this grueling test.
 The intensity to learn English is almost unimaginable, unless you witness it.

 2:49 Teacher: Perfect!
 Students: Perfect!